San Diego World Rose

 A Rose Paradise Awaits You in San Diego!

-Whether you come for just the Symposium or incorporate the adjoining Pre- and Post-Tours to enjoy more gardens and cultural highlights of California, we are confident the event will be a dynamic, not-to-be-missed experience!
+Whether you come for just the Symposium or incorporate the adjoining tours to enjoy more gardens and cultural highlights of California, we are confident the event will be a dynamic, not-to-be-missed experience!

 San Diego Rose Society

 The San Diego Rose Society was founded in 1927, and has grown into one of the largest and most active rose societies in the United States.
-Our meetings are held in Balboa Park.
 The region is perfect weather for growing roses nearly year-round, and San Diego County is home to a large number of hobbyist rose growers.

 World Renowned Speakers